 James Brusey is Professor of Computer Science with the Centre for Data Science at Coventry University and theme lead for AI for the Internet of Things.
 His current research is in machine learning, reinforcement learning, and applied wireless networked sensing.

-James Brusey received his BApSc with distinction and PhD from RMIT University in 1996 and 2003, respectively.
+James received his BAS with distinction and PhD from RMIT University in 1996 and 2003.
 His PhD won the Australian Computer Science Association award for Best Thesis in 2004.
-He has over 15 years’ experience in the IT industry, part of which was as an independent consultant.
-More recently, he has worked as a Senior Research Associate at Cambridge University’s Institute for Manufacturing with funding from the Auto-ID Centre.
+He has over 15 years’ experience in the IT industry, and has graduated 20 PhD students, published over 100 refereed publications with over 1300 citations, received 25 grants with a total value of £35mil, and Google Scholar h-index is 19, i10-index is 33.